Over the ten years from 2009 - 2019 South Korea was the largest exporter of weapons to Indonesian forces by trend indicator value.

 This fast growing trade and investment in the billions, encouraged the two governments to agree on a strategic partnership in 2006.
 Indonesia and South Korea have invested in multiple joint military development projects, including the KFX/IFX fighter jet.
 South Korean firm Daewoo Shipbuilding and Marine Engineering (DSME) has supplied Indonesia with three Type-209 submarines, valued at US$1.1 billion.

-Indonesia is one of the top three importers of military equipment from South Korea the other two being Iraq and the United Kingdom.
+Indonesia is one of the top three importers of military equipment from South Korea the other two being the Philippines and the United Kingdom.

 In April 2021 Indonesian Defence Minister Prabowo Subianto met his Korean counterpart Suh Wook and President Moon Jae-in during a three-day visit to South Korea to discuss military cooperation and Indonesia's partnership in the development of Korea's first indigenous fighter jet.
 Moon also expressed his hope that Korea and Indonesia would work together on production and military technology transfers to advance their mutual defence and security in the future.

-Defense Minister Prabowo Subianto visits South Korea on Thursday (April 8, 2021)
+Defense Minister Prabowo Subianto visits South Korea April 8, 2021

-At a meeting between Sth Korean chiefs of the navy and armed forces in February 2022, it was agreed that “military and defense acquisition-related cooperation” between the two countries was “necessary".
+At a meeting between South Korean chiefs of the navy and armed forces in February 2022, it was agreed that “military and defense acquisition-related cooperation” between the two countries was “necessary".